falkyre/nhl-setup/README.md

 * V1.0.0 - Initial release - March 14, 2020

 ### Latest Changes

+#### V2025.12.0
+Addition of new config entries for displaying penalties animations (disable/enable), Show PP details on live game board.
+Also added in two new items for standings board, use large font (best on boards 128x64 or bigger) and limit the number of wild card teams.

 #### V2025.10.1
 If you install board plugins using the new plugin system, the nhl_setup will read what plugins you installed and add them to the board selection list for the different states.
 Addition of the forecast_show_today option in the weather forecast section of config.
 The nhl_setup will also add in missing required fields in the config.json if some have been added between scoreboard releases.